Alberto Greco: Death

-Alberto Greco committed suicide on October 14, 1965, a few months after his 35th birthday.
-Greco planned his death in the early months of 1965, deciding that his suicide would be his last piece as a means of social commentary and an art performance.
-Grecos cause of death was an overdose of barbiturates.
+Alberto Greco committed suicide on October 14, 1965, a few months after his 35th birthday.Greco's death in 1965 has been interpreted by some as a deliberate act of social commentary and performance art.
+Greco's cause of death was an overdose of barbiturates.
 Barbiturates are a type of antidepressant prescribed for sleeping disorders.
 This type of drug is meant to repress the activity of the central nervous system reducing anxiety, but impairing memory and judgment at the same time.
 The purpose of this was to illustrate to the world that he was one of the best informalist artists in the world.
 Greco emphasized the importance of big gestures and overdramatized performances; in his mind, that was the only way to convey his ideas.
-This is why he decided to make the performance of his death a big one.
+Greco's final actions have been interpreted as an attempt to convey his artistic vision in an impactful way.
 Before committing suicide, Greco called his family to let them know this was happening and invited them to watch; his family declined the offer.
 While dying, Greco wrote down all of the feelings he was experiencing while on barbiturates.
 Before losing feeling in his body he wrote the word "Fin" on his left hand; fin meaning "end".